-Borrowers should pay particular attention to the certifications in Part 1 of the application, concerning compliance with eligibility rules, accurate calculations, and submission of required back-up documentation, and, for borrowers submitting the EZ application, certification of eligibility to do so.
+Borrowers using either form should pay particular attention to the certifications in Part 1 of the application, concerning compliance with eligibility rules, accurate calculations, and submission of required back-up documentation, and, for borrowers submitting the EZ application, certification of eligibility to do so.
 Failure to follow the PPP loan and forgiveness rules, including any false certifications, may result in civil and/or criminal penalties.
 Borrowers should also pay particular attention to the forgiveness caps on any amounts of PPP funds used to pay self-employed individuals or employee-owners of borrowers.

 Important Forgiveness Clarifications

-Since the initial passage of the CARES Act, subsequent SBA and Treasury Department guidance, have made the following important clarifications regarding PPP loan forgiveness:
+Since the initial passage of the CARES Act and the Flexibility Act, subsequent SBA and Treasury Department guidance, have made the following important clarifications regarding PPP loan forgiveness:

 - FAQ #46 from the SBA and Treasury Department establishes a safe harbor for PPP loans under $2 million.
 Specifically: “Any borrower that, together with its affiliates, received PPP loans with an original principal amount of less than $2 million will be deemed to have made the required certification concerning the necessity of the loan request in good faith.”